UPPMAX/HPC-python/docs/packages.rst

 Does it work?
 Then it is there!
 Otherwise, you can either use ``pip`` or ``conda``.

-NOTE: at HPC2N, the available Python packages needs to be loaded as modules before using!
-See a list of some of them here: https://uppmax.github.io/HPC-python/intro.html#python-at-hpc2n
+**NOTE**: at HPC2N, the available Python packages needs to be loaded as modules before using!
+See a list of some of them here: https://uppmax.github.io/HPC-python/intro.html#python-at-hpc2n or find more as mentioned above, using ``module spider -r ....```

 Install with pip
 ----------------